English ▼

 OBJ Notes

-Our tool will save any material and texture files separately, these additional files will be included with your final OBJ file at the time of download.
+Our tool will save any material and texture files separately; these additional files will be included with your final OBJ file at the time of download.

 Supported Features